numinit/CTF/SwampCTF-2018/pwn/astral-mind-500/astral-mind.md

 the author did for the "Pilgrim" puzzle, so hopefully will be easier than it otherwise would have been.

+Basically, you can directly edit the weights of the neurons in the network in addition to being able to control the input biases.
+This is a 2-layer network with 3 neurons in the hidden layer.

 There's a function named `call_function` that’s nice: it runs `arr[idx](void *)` for an index and an array of function pointers.
 It doesn’t check the index.